bcm-uga/hadaca3/phase-0-smoothie/bundle/FAQ.md

 3. Select the "Logs" tab.
 4. Browse the various types of logs available: `stdout`, `stderr`, `Ingestion stdout`, and `Ingestion stderr`, for both the ingestion and scoring steps.

 ## Cannot create your submissions ?
-Try our conda environnement:  (Especially useful for python user !)
+Try interactive docker or conda environnement:  (Especially useful for python user !)

 A conda evnironnement is provided follow this steps to install and activate it:
 - retrieve the file environment-r.yml from github : [environment-r.yml](https://github.com/bcm-uga/hadaca3/blob/main/docker/codabench_hadaca3_pyr/environment/environment-r.yml) :
 - `wget https://raw.githubusercontent.com/bcm-uga/hadaca3/main/docker/codabench_hadaca3_pyr/environment/environment-r.yml`
 - and run: `conda env create -f environment-r.yml && conda activate h3`

+To run the docker interactively you can run either R with :
+ - `sudo docker run -it -v .:/hadaca3 -w /hadaca3 hombergn/hadaca3_pyr R`  and then `source("submission_script.R")` for the R version
+ - `sudo docker run -it -v .:/hadaca3 -w /hadaca3 hombergn/hadaca3_pyr python` and then `import submission_script` for the python version

+Beware that Mac users with M1 processors might encounter problems.

 ## Running Submissions ingestion and scoring locally with Docker